-Altarum Institute conducts semiannual surveys to better understand consumer beliefs, practices, and preferences regarding health care.
-The fall 2014 Altarum Institute Survey of Consumer Health Care Opinions is the seventh in this ongoing series.
+Altarum conducts semiannual surveys to better understand consumer beliefs, practices, and preferences regarding health care.
+The fall 2014 Altarum Survey of Consumer Health Care Opinions is the seventh in this ongoing series.
 Survey respondents included a nationally representative sample of 1,921 adults between the ages of 18 and 64 years old.

 To read the full study, please click here.

 - Consumers want the lead role in making decisions that affect their own health.
 Two-thirds of consumers want to be in control of decisions concerning their health, and 28% prefer to make joint decisions with their doctors.
 Only 7% would like their doctor to be in charge.

 - Consumers remain concerned about health care costs but skeptical of their own ability to shop for high-value, low-cost care.
 Consistently with previous findings, 90% of consumers are worried about paying medical bills, but only about half ever ask their doctors about the cost of care.
 Confidence in their own ability to affect the value of the care that they receive remains relatively low.

 - While only one-quarter of consumers have ever used a cost comparison tool, most found it to be helpful and would use the tool again.
 Among consumers who have used a tool to compare health care prices, nearly all (91%) indicated that it was somewhat to very useful, and four out of five would use it again in the future.
 These results highlight a need for more widespread availability and use of transparency tools.
 As demonstrated in this study, such resources can provide valuable support to consumers and enable them to play an active role in their health.